-Note: La Couronne Du Comte Supports this blog.
+Note: Penworld Supports this blog.
 I received a discount on this purchase, so I could write this review.
-I was in no way influenced in the making of this review, the opinions shared here are completely my own!
+I was in no way influenced in the making of this review, the opinions shared here are completely my own.
 This review does not contain any affilate links.